ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 `ibmcloud pi network NETWORK_ID [--json]`

-- `NETWORK_ID`:  The unique identifier or name of the network
+- `NETWORK_ID`:  The unique identifier or name of the network.

 **Options**